ravendb/Akka.Persistence.RavenDB/README.md

             # default: 30s
             #save-changes-timeout = 30s

+            # pass conventions to DocumentStore
+			# This is _case-sensetive_ and the value must be a quoted
+			conventions {
 				# Http version for the RavenDB client to use in communication with the server
-            # default: 2.0
-            #http-version = "2.0"
+				HttpVersion = "2.0"

 				# Determines whether to compress the data sent in the client-server TCP communication
-            # default: false
-            #disable-tcp-compression = false
+				DisableTcpCompression = "False"
+			}
         }
     }